kamilakhtar015/Machine-Learning---Concepts-GSU-/README.md

 This task demonstrates unsupervised clustering on DNA sequences using K-means.
 The dataset consists of 120 DNA sequences, each 264 nucleotides long.

+# 4 - CNNs on CIFAR 10 Dataset

 The steps include:

 - **FASTA Parsing**: DNA sequences are extracted from a `.fas` file, ensuring all are of equal length and contain only valid nucleotides (A, C, G, T).